1899 Sewanee Tigers football team: Texas

 After leaving the Cowan train station, manager Lea discovered they had left all the cleats at the train station.
-Without telling anyone, Lea cleverly arranged for them to be shipped on later trains to arrive in time for the Texas game.
+Without alerting the team of the problem, Lea cleverly arranged for them to be shipped on later trains to arrive in time for the Texas game.
+He had to wire an alumnus in Nashville to meet the first train, and transfer the cleats to another train in the middle of the night.

 The train carrying the players pulled into Austin on the night of the 8th to face the undefeated Texas Longhorns the following afternoon.
 Sewanee won 12–0.
 They scored five minutes into the first quarter, and a minute before the end of the game, "and the intervening time was devoted to the liveliest battle ever witnessed here".
-Ditty Seibels played throughout the game, scoring both touchdowns, despite his head having split open just above his left eye in the first half and bleeding profusely.
+Ditty Seibels played throughout the game, scoring both touchdowns, despite having his head "split open just above the left eye, and he bled profusely."
 He had his wound patched by plaster and he stayed in the game.
 By the end of the game his head was coated with blood.

 The starting lineup was: Sims (left end), Jones (left tackle), Keyes (left guard), Poole (center), Claiborne (right guard), Bolling (right tackle), Pearce (right end), Wilson (quarterback), Kilpatrick (left halfback), Seibels (right halfback), and Simkins (fullback).